Genelec speakers: Leading the charge in immersive audio

 Loudspeaker manufacturers are already taking note, with a whole bunch of research and development going into technologies designed to take the headache out of room reconfiguration for all setups great and small—from basic stereo nearfields, to state of the art immersive rooms to post-facilities and everything in between.

-Genelec’s latest series of studio monitors in particular are designed to shift seamlessly between different applications, studios and speaker set-ups, all the while maintaining their ultra-accurate sound, regardless of how sophisticated the setup in which they are placed.
+Genelec and their series of studio monitors in particular are designed to shift seamlessly between different applications, studios and speaker set-ups, all the while maintaining their ultra-accurate sound, regardless of how sophisticated the setup in which they are placed.

 One of the fundamental technologies making this possible is Genelec’s Minimum Diffraction Coaxial (MDC) transducer technology.
 Coaxial designs by their very nature reduce frequency cancellation and crossover issues in loudspeakers due to all the sound emanating from a single point on the speaker, but this introduces another issue of an uneven frequency response due to inherent diffraction problems.
 Rather than adopt the Neapolitan ice creamesque design of three-way speakers and their multiple crossovers, or settle for a trifle of transducers by clumsily stacking each part of the speaker on top of the last, Genelec have seamlessly incorporated the separate parts of the speaker into a continuous, diffraction free design, to allow for breathtakingly accurate dispersion and off-axis reproduction.

-Electro-acoustics aside, things start to get really interesting when you combine this analog components with the mind blowing DSP of Genelec’s flagship GLM software which automatically adjusts in-room frequency response, distance delay and listening level while working seamlessly across stereo, multi-channel and 3D immersive audio formats.
+Electro-acoustics aside, things start to get really interesting when you combine this analog components with the mind blowing DSP of the flagship GLM software from Genelec which automatically adjusts in-room frequency response, distance delay and listening level while working seamlessly across stereo, multi-channel and 3D immersive audio formats.
 This works in tandem with the brand’s SAM compatible monitors to create what Genelec call a ‘Smart Active Monitoring’ system—an integrated and intelligent network of monitors that not only adjust to the room, but adjust to each other in the context of where they are placed in relation of one another.

 If you are having a tough time visualising what this looks like in practice, like the Ents out of Lord Of The Rings, Genelec SAM technology allows each monitor to communicate and organise with other SAM enabled monitors in the system (possibly more than 80 separate speakers), in turn allowing for automatic calibration to the environment, intelligent delay compensation and optimised level control.
 The brand’s state-of-the-art AutoCal software does an incredible job making light work of the complex mathematics generally required to calibrate levels and speaker positions to fit within your specific space.